Asset protection can certainly be complicated and confusing, especially for those with larger estates.

 One of the most common asset protection strategies is to hold assets jointly.

 When assets are jointly owned, they’re protected even if someone wins a lawsuit against you.
-A creditor cannot force your joint owner into selling an asset to satisfy a judgement.
+A creditor cannot force your joint owner into selling an asset to satisfy a judgment.

 For example, if you and your spouse are joint owners of your home, a creditor cannot force you to sell the home to satisfy a judgment against you because the house belongs to both of you.